The Water Margin (1998 TV series)

-The Water Margin is a 1998 Chinese television series adapted from Shi Nai'an's classical 14th-century novel of the same title.
-It was produced by CCTV with Zhang Jizhong as producer.
-It was first broadcast in China in January 1998.
-The series also featured action choreography by Yuen Woo-ping.
+The Water Margin is a 1998 Chinese television series adapted from the 14th-century classical novel of the same title by Shi Nai'an.
+It was produced by CCTV and first broadcast in Mainland China in January 1998.
+The series also featured action choreography by Hong Kong action director Yuen Woo-ping.
+Liu Huan sang the ending theme song for the first 30 episodes while Peng Liyuan, the current First Lady of China, sang for the last 13 episodes.

-Liu Huan sang the ending theme song for the first 30 episodes while Peng Liyuan (a former singer who is now the First Lady of China) sang the one for the last 13 episodes.
+The adaptation proved to be deeply controversial among its viewers, garnering mixed reviews, because its realism required the deletion of most of the heroic-romantic elements of the original work, and some criticized that it had "restored" the original work's comradely spirit of "pulling out a knife to help one another in times of difficulty" into lawless banditry and furthermore "constituted a distortion of the original work’s plot and narrative".